ilovedogs3003/ilovedogs3003.github.io/_projects/1_project.md

 All things considered, the model insinuates that Teach for America teachers **do not** provide students with a statistically significant increase in their end of year math scores (<i>p</i> = 0.118).
 However, as I previously mentioned, this is an example of what <b>NOT to do.</b>
 <br><br>
-Let's take a closer look at the variables we were using:
+Let us take a closer look at the variables we were using:
 <div class="row justify-content-sm-center">
   <!-- Image 1 -->
   <div class="col-sm-6 col-md-6 mt-3 mt-md-0">